"Sawbones" is commonly recognized slang for a surgeon

 appears: "Hurrah there, Dix!"

-"Where the Henry Nevil" means "Where the devil?"
+the Henry Nevil" as rhyming slang for "Where the devil?"

-slang is the Cockney way of substituting a rhyming word or
+Rhyming slang is the Cockney way of cryptically replacing a

 "apples and pears" for stairs, "bottle and stopper" for